Loading

 Scenario 5: JVM Version Compatibility

-An application was compiled using JDK 17, but the server where it’s deployed has only JVM 8 installed.
+An application was compiled using JDK 17, but the server where it is deployed has only JVM 8 installed.
 The application fails to start.

-Why did this happen, and how can it be prevented?
+Why did this happen, and how can you prevent it?

 Answer: